tims3900/3D-Unet-Airway/README.md

 The dataset used in this project is available at the following link:
 > [BAS Dataset](https://github.com/EndoluminalSurgicalVision-IMR/ATM-22-Related-Work/tree/main/BAS-Dataset)
 ## Refrences
-The implementation of is based on this paper:
+The implementation is based on this paper:
 > [Automatic airway segmentation from Computed Tomography using robust and efficient 3-D convolutional neural networks](https://arxiv.org/abs/2103.16328)